The need for social distancing technology has gained urgency as government-enforced Covid-19 restrictions are gradually being eased.

 OneStock Click and collect

-By prompting customers to buy online for collection, you’ll reduce overcrowding in stores.
-A system like OneStock can help you manage inventory, across your warehouse and stores.
+By prompting customers to buy online for collection, it’s possible to reduce overcrowding in stores.
+A system like OneStock can help retailers manage inventory, both across a warehouse and stores.

 It’s possible to reduce in store browsing time using click-and-collect – something that many more customers will want to do in the coming months it’s predicted.
-With OneStock you can manage inventory across your stores and warehouse, allowing you to gear up to click and collect with ease.
+With OneStock companies can manage inventory across stores and warehouse, making it possible to gear up to click and collect with ease.

 As productivity at e-commerce fulfilment centres drops, as a result of social distancing, fulfilling from store (ship from store, click-and-collect) is one way to help ease pressures in this part of the business too.